cusyio/Python4DataScience/docs/genindex.rst

 ..
 ..
 SPDX-License-Identifier: BSD-3-Clause

 ..
-Workarround for displaying the index in the toc
+Workaround for displaying the index in the toc

 Index
 =====